Skip to content

 One radio at a time on iPhone, swipe between them.

-DETENT keypad entry part way through typing a frequency
+DETENT keypad entry part way through typing a frequency, with the tuning caption fully visible above the page dots

 Type a frequency directly when you know it.

-DETENT transponder page on iPhone showing the squawk code and IDENT
+DETENT transponder page on iPhone showing the mode row, IDENT, and a squawk code being entered on the keypad

 Set your squawk, ident with a tap.